skilesare/ICRC/ICRCs/ICRC-60/readme.md

 #### Purpose

 The primary purpose of this extension is to accommodate NFTs that require metadata to be mutable or immutable after the minting process.
 This requirement arises in various scenarios where the asset or information represented by the NFT evolves or needs updating over time.
 For example, imagine a web3 game that uses NFTs as inventory and wants to maintain statistics inside the NFT that travel with it.
 The extension ensures that such modifications are managed systematically, maintaining the integrity and traceability of changes.
+As the data in these NFTs may become quite large, the ICRC16 standard provides the ability for library developers to produce optimized and efficient data access methods that efficiently store and retrieve NFT data.

 #### Data Structure